-Just like a film release, you could make some teaser posters for your club and make sure they are engaging for the young people you are aiming your club at.
-Another approach I use is sending out an email to form tutors with the copy of a poster attached and asking them to display this during registration, or even target certain students on an individual level who you think would benefit, or who have shown a keen interest in film.
-Contact your programme coordinator by email to see if you can get some badges and pens for the first screening.
-Kids (and teachers!) love a freebie and this also widens participation as friends of existing members may see a friend with an Into Film pen/badge and come to screenings as a result.
+One approach I use is sending out an email to form tutors with a copy of a poster attached and asking them to display it during registration, or even to target certain students on an individual level who they think would benefit, or who have shown a keen interest in film.

 Look at the competition from other school clubs and plan the day of your film club to avoid clashes.
-I have my club on a Friday, which may seem like a crazy idea (as most teachers are exhausted and practically crawling to their cars by the time Friday 3pm rolls around!) but in fact this choice has been tremendously advantageous.
+I have my film club on a Friday, which may seem like a crazy idea (as most teachers are exhausted and practically crawling to their cars by the time Friday 3pm rolls around!) but in fact this choice has been tremendously advantageous.
 Not only do I not compete with too many other clubs, but when I enter with that week's DVD and see the buzz from the students, I'm reminded why I went into teaching in the first place, and given a revitalising and well-needed boost at the end of a busy week.

-For the days when I'm run ragged I tend to keep a stash of film activities to hand, so the kids can read film magazines or do some film character colouring in before the film starts.
+For the days when I'm run ragged I tend to keep a stash of film activities to hand, so the kids can read film magazines or do some film character colouring-in before the film starts.
 They also share my love of Mark Kermode, so I often stick on the The Film Review on iPlayer.
 This has the additional advantage of improving their approaches to review writing and definitely increases their vocabulary!

 Negotiate your film choices with your club and allow them to choose or vote.
 It's all too easy to go off on a self-indulgent tangent and attempt to recreate your own childhood film-viewing heritage, but a sense of balance is essential.
-My approach is to pick one unknown film for every Hollywood Blockbuster that's suggested.
+My approach is to pick one unknown film for every Hollywood blockbuster that's suggested.
 The current flavour of the month is Ant-Man.

 Recently, I have been thinking of my screenings as a set film ‘programme' and actually curating this just like a film season or festival.
-This term we are doing Other Cultures and Traditions.
+This term we are doing 'Other Cultures and Traditions'.
 So far we have watched My Neighbour Totoro and we are about to watch the recently critically acclaimed Irish film Song of the Sea.
 And yes, at the end of this term I think we will finally watch Ant-Man!

 Give them a quick email every once in a while to check in.
 Tell them what you've been up to.
 This also gives you a sense of achievement as it's often really easy to forget how much you have done for your film club!

-Reading time 6 mins
+Reading time 2 mins